sudiptaC01/NewmarkSolutionCQRSMediatorPartternWithReact/README.md

-# C# .NET Core Application using CQRS with Mediator Pattern and UI using React Framework
+# C# .NET Core Application using CQRS with Mediator Pattern and UI using React Framework with Data Stored in Azure Blob Storage

 ## The appliction has the following functionality:
 <ul>